DevRahimi/Rock-Paper-Scissors/README.md

 * Open `index.html` in your browser to play the game.

-* If you use VS Code, run `index.html` using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+* If you use VS Code, run `index.html` using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer){:target="_blank"} to run the project in a development local server with live reloading.

 * This project is hosted on GitHub Pages.
-You can view it [here](https://devrahimi.github.io/rock-paper-scissors/).
+You can view it [here](https://devrahimi.github.io/rock-paper-scissors/){:target="_blank"}.

 ##  :fire: Contribution